foo123/Dromeo/README.md

 // build/glue together a uri component from a params object (using RFC3986) var component = router.glue( params );

 // match and route a given url
 // (with optional method, only routes which match the method will be used),
-// returns true if matched any routePattern else false var matched = router.route( url, method="*", breakOnFirstMatch=true );
+// returns true if matched any routePattern else false var matched = router.route( url, method="*", breakOnFirstMatch=true, originalUrl=null, originalKey=null );

 ```